utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Managing team roles

-Each team member must have one or more team roles, which will allow them to perform various actions within your team.
-Roles can be granted to users individually, or to members of a [group](/docs/administration/managing-your-team/user-groups/).
+Each team member must have one or more team roles assigned to them, which will allow them to perform different actions within your team.
+Roles can be granted to team members individually, or to members of a [group](/docs/administration/managing-your-team/user-groups/).

-You can change the roles of team members by selecting **Team** in the upper right > [**Manage Team**](https://go.postman.co/settings/team/members).
+You can change a team member's roles from your [team dashboard](https://go.postman.co/settings/team/members).

 Search for a specific user by typing their name or email in the search field.
 You can also filter users by role type.
 Select the roles next to the user you'd like to update, then select the roles you'd like to assign or remove.
 Select **Update Roles** to confirm your changes.

 <img alt="Edit team roles" src="https://assets.postman.com/postman-docs/v10/update-team-roles-v10.1.jpg"/>

-> Each team member must have at least one team role assigned to them.

 Teams can have two support accounts at no extra cost.
 Support accounts are members with only Admin or Billing roles.
-Members with a Super Admin or Developer role will consume a paid slot on your team.
+Members with a Super Admin or Developer role will consume a paid seat on your team.

 For full details about the Postman team roles that you can assign as a Team Admin, see [Team roles](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 Some roles are only available for teams with [Postman Professional or Enterprise](https://www.postman.com/pricing) plans.